-Why is Data Recovery so Important?Posted By: Inner City Wednesday 22nd August 2018 Tags: data recovery, data strategy, it support
+Why is Data Recovery so Important?Posted By: Helen Wednesday 22nd August 2018 Tags: data recovery, data strategy, it support

 This blog investigates the importance of data recovery and the benefits of this within your business.
 By offering a real life scenario we aim to help companies understand both the importance of adopting data recovery solutions and the cost implications attached when there isn’t one.

 Your morning should begin like this: